Why Data Governance

 Once a roadmap and actionable plans are defined, Kenway partners with organizations to translate the plans into results.
 From writing anchor and identifier policies, to building a Data Governance organization and framework (i.e., centralized, hybrid, decentralized) that best suits a firm’s needs, to implementing Data Governance tools and technologies (e.g., Collibra), Kenway has the passion, expertise and skills needed to partner with you at any point in your Data Governance journey and begin maximizing the value of your data.

 As an organization, we are driven by our Guiding Principles.
 This means acting with integrity and communicating effectively to provide our clients with the highest quality of consulting services.
 Our experts embody these principles in everything they do, and have combined experience working with and for Fortune 500 companies in regulatory, compliance and technology capacities, preparing these clients for the road ahead.

 Jeanne-Marie has helped many Kenway clients navigate their Data Governance and Data Management challenges.
 Her leadership has helped clients address strategic goals with projects ranging from assessments to full scale enterprise wide implementations.
 More recently she has helped clients’ address data privacy and compliance issues due to new regulations and laws in that space.
-Before joining Kenway, Jeanne-Marie spent more than 20 years at Accenture, and led the strategy, delivery, and operations of the company’s internal Master Data Management solution.
-She guided a variety of Data Governance and Data Management projects both internally and on client projects.
+Before joining Kenway, Jeanne-Marie spent 20+ years at Accenture, and led the strategy, delivery and operations of their Master Data Management solution.
+In that role she guided many internal and client-facing Data Governance and Data Management projects.